speedyfriend433/Mach-OOL-Spray-PoC/README.md

 totally not useful for jailbreak

-just for those who wanted to see how the panic worked
+just for those who wanted to see how the panic work

 don't blame on my code i can't make it better (major skill issues 🥹)